-On this blog, I try to somewhat limit discussion of the two main approved existing medications (Finasteride and Minoxidil) for treating hair loss, since I consider those treatments to be subpar in the modern world considering the tremendous progress that has been made in science and technology in the past several decades.
+On this blog, I have purposely limited discussion about the two main approved existing medications (Finasteride and Minoxidil) for treating hair loss.
+I consider those treatments to be subpar in the modern world considering the tremendous progress that has been made in science and technology over the past several decades.

-1) Neither of the two medications work on everyone.
+- Neither of the two medications work on everyone.

-3) They can both cause side effects, with Finasteride being the more dangerous of the two in that regard.
+- They can both cause side effects, with Finasteride being the more dangerous of the two in that regard.

-4) It seems that for most people, the medications stop working after a number of years.
+- It seems that for most people, the medications stop working after a number of years.

 However, I think that these medications are only giving me some short hair and an appearance of coverage in certain lighting.
 Overall, almost none of my hair can grow more than 2 inches anymore, and I am sure neither of these two medications will give me back most of the hair that I have already lost for more than a few years.